mazenadel19/The-Great-RGB-Color-Game/README.md

-# Welcome to The Great RGB Color
+# Welcome to The Great RGB Color Game

 RGB is a coloring model, first digit place refers to amount of red,second is green third is blue